 Fraudulent wills are of great concern, not only for testators planning their estates and their legacies, but for beneficiaries, trustees, and executors as well.
 If you want to ensure the validity of your will or are troubled by dealing with another party’s will that is or may be fraudulent, you need the help of a highly skilled and experienced estate planning attorney.
-If you reside in Virginia or Maryland, Randall J. Borden, Attorney at Law, is the accomplished professional to call.
+If you reside in Virginia, Randall J. Borden, Attorney at Law, is the accomplished professional to call.

 With a 30-year history of providing clients with successful legal counsel, he will tune in to the details of your circumstances, clarify your options, and work tirelessly to protect your best interests.
 Contact our office for the information you need and the personal attention you deserve.